mon1t0r/reverse-proxy/README.md

 ## Overview
-This project is a NAT / reverse proxy, that works on Layer 3 and Layer 4 of the ISO/OSI model.
+This project is an implementation of NAT / reverse proxy, that works on Layer 3 and Layer 4 of the ISO/OSI model.

-The application listens for TCP and UDP packets on the configured port, forwards them to the destination host and port, and then receives and forwards response to the requesting client.
+The application listens for incoming TCP and UDP packets on the configured port, forwards them to the destination host, and then receives and forwards response to the requesting client.

-Therefore, the requesting client must send the data with the destination ip and port of the proxy.
+Therefore, the requesting client must send the data with the destination IP and port of the proxy.
-Higher level protocols, which check the destination address (e.g. HTTPS) will not work correctly with the current implementation, as the proxy operates only on L3/L4 and does not modify any TCP/UDP payload.
+Higher layer protocols, which check the destination address (e.g. HTTPS) will not work correctly with the current implementation, as the proxy operates only on L3/L4 and does not modify any TCP/UDP payload.